chrisyoung/hecks-archive/README.md

 * Generate an elixr project
 * Create Commands from Product Use Cases
 * Create plugin for Asana to show test results on use cases
+* Figure out scheme to use in memory db in production and periodically flush to real db